Resilient

 First-Line Supervisors of Entertainment and Recreation Workers, Except Gambling Services are more resilient to AI impacts than most occupations, according to our analysis of 7 sources.

-This career is labeled "Resilient" because the heart of the job — coaching a team, reading a crowd, making judgment calls in the moment, and creating a fun and safe experience for guests — is something AI simply can't replicate well.
-AI tools are stepping in to handle the tedious paperwork side of things, like scheduling shifts, answering common guest questions, and analyzing crowd patterns, which actually frees up supervisors to focus on what they do best: leading people and keeping the energy positive.
+This career is labeled "Resilient" because the heart of the job, coaching a team, reading a crowd, making judgment calls in the moment, and creating a welcoming atmosphere for guests, depends on deeply human skills that AI simply cannot replicate.
+AI is stepping in to handle the routine paperwork side of things, like scheduling, reports, and customer FAQs, which actually frees up supervisors to spend more time doing what they do best: leading people and delivering great experiences.

 Read full analysis